-Mr. Cohen is a former senior official of the SEC.
-He joined the SEC Staff in 2006 as Deputy General Counsel for Legal Policy and Administrative Practice and later served as Deputy Chief of Staff.
-During his time at the SEC, Mr. Cohen advised the SEC Chairman on highly sensitive questions across all aspects of the agency’s work, including the SEC’s response to the 2008 financial crisis.
+Mr. Cohen served as the SEC’s Deputy General Counsel for Legal Policy and Administrative Practice and later as Deputy Chief of Staff.
+During his time at the SEC, he advised the SEC Chairman on highly sensitive questions across all aspects of the agency’s work, including the SEC’s response to the 2008 financial crisis.
 He also worked closely with the Chairman, Commissioners, and senior agency staff to develop and implement SEC rulemakings.
 In 2016, Mr. Cohen was selected by the Trump-Pence Presidential Transition Team to lead the Agency Landing Team for the SEC.